 Duplicate the layer and name the new one “Lomo Effect”.

 To create the Lomo effect we need to adjust the color tones.
-Press “Create new fill or adjustment layer” button at the bottom of layers palette.
+Press the “Create new fill or adjustment layer” button at the bottom of the layers palette.

-Add more contrast using RGB channel and make it look similar to my example.
+Add more contrast using the RGB channel and make it look similar to my example.

 Change the Red channel to look similar to my example.